juliemcbaker/belly_button_biodiversity/README.md

-This website takes data from the Belly Button Biodiversity dataset (http://robdunnlab.com/projects/belly-button-biodiversity/) and uses Plot.ly to visualize key indicators.
+This website takes data from the Belly Button Biodiversity dataset (http://robdunnlab.com/projects/belly-button-biodiversity/) and uses Plot.ly to visualize key indicators for each subject in the study.